We are an independent 501(c)3 not-for-profit corporation. All donations are fully tax-deductible.

-Poignantly, among scores of celebrated artists, writers and musicians there exists a positive relationship between mental illness and creativity.
-The Awakenings Project does not purport to be a breeding ground for artistic prodigies, but we have found there is a widespread interest in the arts among our artists.
+Among scores of celebrated artists, writers and musicians there exists an intriguing relationship between mental illness and creativity.
+The Awakenings Project does not purport to be a breeding ground for artistic prodigies, but we have found there is a widespread interest in the arts among individuals coping with mental illnesses.

 The Healing Power of Creativity

-Creativity in literature and art can heal wounds.
-They afford a person goals and direction.
-For instance, an Awakenings artist may anticipate upcoming shows, get their work prepared, hang an exhibit, find companionship, grow and develop artistic talents, and make sales or win commissions.
-It is a purposeful and optimistic activity.
-The artists plan , look forward to grow and develop their artistic talents.
-The writer receives critiques, finds a publisher, and most of all gets a sense of satisfaction that his/her work is read and appreciated.
+The advancement of creativity in literature and art is a powerful antidote to mental illness.
+It provides a person goals and direction.
+An Awakenings artist may anticipate upcoming shows, get their work prepared, hang an exhibit, find companionship, develop artistic talents, and make sales or win commissions.
+The writer receives critiques, finds a publisher, and above all gets a sense of satisfaction that his or her work is read and appreciated.
 This is healing; this is The Awakenings Project.

 The Support of Community